+The first, and a standard amongst the web3 industry, is pay-as-you-go (we call it Flex Plans).
 This is the baseline payment method and a fallback for others.
-Each Indexer will advertise their PAYG prices when registering their ability to serve requests for specific SubQuery projects.
+Each Node Operator will advertise their PAYG prices when registering their ability to serve requests for specific SubQuery projects or RPC endpoint.

-Consumers making requests will have to lock the tokens necessary to make that request in a state channel, and at the end of an Era, these tokens will be distributed to the Indexers based on the Cobb-Douglas production function.
+Consumers making requests will have to lock the tokens necessary to make that request in a state channel, and at the end of an Era, these tokens will be distributed to the Node Operators based on the Cobb-Douglas production function.

-Closed Agreements represent an agreement between only one Indexer and one Consumer.
+Closed Agreements represent an agreement between only one Node Operator and one Consumer.
 It’s a direct relationship where all payment flows between the two parties for the work that is done.

-Closed Agreements are designed to give Indexers confidence that there is a market and ROI for data from a particular SubQuery Project, and essentially signal to them which Projects should be indexed.
+Closed Agreements are designed to offer a similar experience for consumers like what they can find in web2 world.
+It gives Node Operators confidence that there is a market and ROI for data from a particular SubQuery Network Project, and a long term expectation so that they are willing to offer a lower average price.

-Closed Plans can also be placed on existing SubQuery Projects to attract additional Indexers to that SubQuery Project.
-This may be useful in situations where the existing monopolistic Indexer may be charging an unreasonable amount for the data or there is a lack of competition to drive prices to equilibrium.
+Agreement Offer can be placed on existing SubQuery Projects to attract additional Node Operators to that SubQuery Project.
+This may be useful in situations where the existing monopolistic Node Operator may be charging an unreasonable amount for the data or there is a lack of competition to drive prices to equilibrium.

 SubQuery’s Innovation in Payment Methods